zukiapp/documentation/README.md

 Login
 -----

-Just open Zuki and complete the information to login:
+Simply open Zuki and complete the information to login:

 ![Login](screenshots/Login.png?raw=true)

-URL: As the screenshot shows, you have to enter the JIRA’s URL, including the prefix HTTPS or HTTP depending on your JIRA’s configuration.
-The JIRA’s connection port is also important.
+URL: As shown in the screenshot, you have to enter JIRA’s URL, including the prefix HTTPS or HTTP depending on your  configuration.
+The JIRA connection port is also important.
 For example: https://intranet.moove-it.com:2990/jira/

-Username: This field is about your JIRA’s username.
+Username: Your JIRA username.

-Password: Your user password.
+Password: Your password.

 Activity feed
 ---------------------------------

 ![Activity Feed](screenshots/ActivityFeed.png?raw=true)

-The activity feed shows the activity of the issues you are following (watching).
+It shows all the activity from the issues you are currently following (watching).
-Using the feed you can easily know what happened to the issues you were watching.
+By using this feed, you can get a quick overview of the issues you are watching.

-If you are no longer interested, you can always unfollow issues just by swiping right.
+If you are no longer interested, you can always unfollow issues by simply swiping right.

-If you want to reply to a comment, you can easily take action by swiping left and the option modal pops out.
+If you want to reply to a comment, you can easily do it by swiping left and selecting the option.

 Issues assigned to me
 ---------------------------------------

-This list contains all the issues assigned to you.
+Contains all the issues assigned to you.

 ![My issues](screenshots/MyIssues.png?raw=true)

-You can also follow and unfollow tickets assigned to you swiping right.
-If you follow an issue a green indicator turns on.
+You can also follow and unfollow tickets assigned to you by swiping right.
+If you are following an issue, a green indicator will appear in the upper-right corner.

 ![Follow from my issues](screenshots/FollowFromMyIssues.png?raw=true)

-You can sort your issues by Due date, Priority or Last activity.
-By default issues are sorted out by Priority and Last activity.
+You can sort your issues by due date, priority or last activity.
+By default, the issues are sorted by priority and last activity.

 ![Sort](screenshots/Sort.png?raw=true)